tbender4/kotlin_intro/README.md

  28. Final Exam

 ## Course Layout
-This course is split into three sections:
+Each topic will be typically split into four sections:

 1. Description
 2. Example code
 3. Practice problems
-4. Final Summary
+4. Final Notes

 Practice problem solutions are found in a separate directory and should be used to verify work.